QuantEcon/lecture-python-programming.myst/lectures/debugging.md

 Debugging tools for Python vary across platforms, IDEs and editors.

+For example, a [visual debugger](https://jupyterlab.readthedocs.io/en/stable/user/debugger.html) is available in JupyterLab.

-Here we'll focus on Jupyter and leave you to explore other settings.
+Here we'll focus on Jupyter Notebook and leave you to explore other settings.

 We'll need the following imports